studio-mcp/studio/README.md

 Bump `version.rb`, tag it `vX.Y.Z`, push to GitHub.
 Trusted publishing will be happy to receive your rent check.

-After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, tag the release vX.Y.Z, then push the tag to github.
-Trusted publishing will do the rest.

 ## Home Is Where You Make It

 This is your studio too.
 Bugs, features, ideas?
 Swing by the repo:

 🏠 https://github.com/martinemde/studio

 ## Lease Terms: MIT

-Move in under the standard terms, no fine print.
+Move in under standard terms, no fine print.
 Full text here: [MIT License](https://opensource.org/licenses/MIT).